 - Yesenia Perez-Cruz, design system expert and author of Expressive Design Systems

-UX design and technology Meetups and professional organizations in the Philadelphia area
+Philadelphia-based UX design and technology organizations

 The global pandemic has shifted how we meet and collaborate.
 While Think Company is a company based in Philadelphia, much of our networking was local prior to 2020.
-While many of these organization are local to Philly, they still produce great content, regardless of where you live.
+While many of these organizations are local to Philly, they still produce great content, regardless of where you live.

 - Creative Mornings Philadelphia

 - PANMA Philadelphia